djalbat/the-occam-user-manual/introduction.md

 # Introduction

 I have tried to make Occam[^1] as useable as possible but there are limits.
-At the end of the day it is an expert system and some of its parts, not least the verification part, need detailed explanation.
+At the end of the day it is an expert system and some of its parts, not least the verifier, need detailed explanations.
-The purpose of this book is to provide these explanations. it covers not just the IDE and verification but, crucially, Occam's approach to language.
+It is the purpose of this book is to provide these explanations.

+Not only that, it goes into consdierable depth on the subject of Occam's approach to language.
-Occam has what might be called a default language or vernacular, called Florence,[^2] but also supports what is called Controlled Naatural Language.
+Occam has what might be called a default language or vernacular, called Florence,[^2] but will also support what is called Controlled Naatural Language.
-It is an important feature of Occam in fact that the verifier cannot distinguish between these languages at all.
+Indded, the verifier cannot distinguish between these languages at all.
+This book explains how this comes about as well.

 [^1]: The word Occam is used somewhat nebulously here.